department-of-veterans-affairs/vagov-content/pages/burials-memorials/veterans-burial-allowance.md

 <div class="va-introtext">

-Find out how to get Veterans burial allowances to help cover burial, funeral, and transportation costs.
+Find out how to get Veterans burial allowances to help cover burial, funeral, and transportation costs (sometimes called "Veterans death benefits").
+Learn about what costs VA pays for, and review current burial allowance amounts, depending on the Veteran's service and medical history.

 </div>